 From reviewing service users' care records, it was good to note that service users had an input into devising their own plan of care.
+Service users were provided with easy read reports which supported them to fully participate in all aspects of their care.
 The service users' care plans contained details about their likes and dislikes and the level of support they may require.
 Care and support plans are kept under regular review and services users and /or their relatives participate, where appropriate, in the review of the care provided on an annual basis, or when changes occur.

-It was also positive to note that the day care setting had service user meetings on a regular basis which enabled the service users to discuss what they wanted from attending the day centre and any activities they would like to become involved in.
+It was also positive to note that the day care setting had service user meetings on a regular basis which enabled the service users to discuss what they from attending the day care setting and any activities they would like to become involved in.
 Some matters discussed included:

-- Staffing

-- Transport

 - Activities

+- Lunch

+- Artwork